TheeKingZa/alx-higher_level_programming/0x00-python-hello_world/README.md

 			string2 = "Double quotes"
 ---------------------------

+# What are indexing and slicing in Python?

 Indexing and slicing are used to access specific elements or portions of sequences (like strings, lists, etc.).
 Indexing starts from 0, and negative indices count from the end:

 	text = "Python"